omuili/Karst-Intelligence-Agent/README.md

 ## 🌍 What this app does

-- Maps **sinkhole susceptibility** over Winter Park, Florida – a known sinkhole hotspot in the Central Florida karst district.
+- predicts **sinkhole susceptibility** over Winter Park, Florida – a known sinkhole hotspot in the Central Florida karst district.
 - Shows a **heatmap overlay** of predicted susceptibility with known sinkholes plotted as red points.
 - Runs a **Gemini‑powered agentic analysis** that:
   - Validates ML scan results,